5 stars

 STEP 2: Do Due Diligence

-Once you’ve selected the right franchise that fits your budget, relevant to your qualifications and can support your financial and immigration goals, we recommend conducting thorough due diligence with or without the help of business professionals.
+Once you’ve selected the right franchise that fits your budget, is relevant to your qualifications, and can support your financial and immigration goals, we recommend conducting thorough due diligence with or without the help of business professionals.
 As a part of your due diligence process, make sure to do the following:

 • Carefully review the FDD documents provided by the franchisor.